 The recent global turn in historical scholarship has reinvigorated established fields of research and provided new perspectives to longstanding questions.
 What are the new developments in global history?
 What are the opportunities and challenges for research?
 What are the prospects for new lines of inquiry?

 Difficult Conversations: Intercultural Contact between Deeply Divided Groups

 A Lecture by Dr. Don Ellis, Professor of Communication, University of Hartford

 Event Details: December 2, 2016, 3:00 p.m., Center for Global Citizenship, Seminar Room 124A

 The talk will focus on intractable ethnopolitical conflicts which are conflicts that are particularly resistant to resolution.
-Typically, they are conflicts where religiion and ethnicity are highly implicated.
+Typically, they are conflicts where religion and ethnicity are highly implicated.
 Moreover such conflicts are over sacred issues such as holy land and firm historical identities.
 These conversations are particularly "difficult" because participants invoke God and unassailable warrants to justify their positions.
 Intercultural communication becomes especially taxing.
-Talk will analytically reflect on these issues and pose some solutions.a test of EU's ability to act in times of crisis.
+Talk will analytically reflect on these issues and pose some solutions.

 About the Speaker: